DorienP/trinkets2gold/README.md

 1. You need to somehow increase the probability that the players are grabbing unique, unconsumed UTXOs; otherwise you will run into a lot of conflicts.
 2. There are increased costs involved as you increase the number of UTXOs in a transaction (for example, if each UTXO had a single Gold and the player was requesting 500 Gold for their Trinkets)
    1. A transaction would have at least one Gold UTXO and Trinket UTXO as inputs for every exchange
-   2. We were informed by a mentor that you also have to keep a minimum amount of ADA along with each NFT's UTXO.
+   2. We were informed by a mentor that you also have to keep a minimum amount of ADA along with each Token's UTXO.
 3. If taking the cash register approach, there may be a desire to optimize the exchange by finding the largest amount Gold in a single UTXO that satisfies the requested amount.